francoism90/hub/README.md

 > **NOTE:** This is a personal project, and is still in development.
 Use at your own risk!

-## Demo

-A basic demo is available at <https://hub.foxws.nl/>.

-Use the following login credentials (managing videos has been disabled):

-- Email: `demo@example.com`
-- Password: `password`

-Please note it's a low-tier VPS, expect slowness. :)

 ## Details

 Hub uses the following stack: